fairecasoimeme/TIC-DIN-MODBUS/README.md

 ### Firmware flash
 <img src="https://github.com/fairecasoimeme/TIC-DIN-MODBUS/blob/master/Doc/images/update_tic-din-modbus.png" width="600">
-To flash the firmware, you have to download the last firmware release.
+To flash the firmware, you have to download "firmware.bin" in the https://github.com/fairecasoimeme/TIC-DIN-MODBUS/releases.

 With the webpage config, go to **"Tools"** then **"Update"** :
 Then, click on "Choose File...", then select the binary file then click on **"Update"** and that's all